-Our web development process is based on listening to your needs, thinking about your issues and collaboratively developing solutions.
+Our web development process is based on listening to your needs, thinking about your issues and collaboratively developing solutions with you.

 A guiding principle of this process is no surprises.
 For each step of the development process we provide you with options, with pros and cons for each option, and make sure you understand the implications of each decision.

 Below is a brief summary of our web development process.
-There's more to it than this of course, but this summary demonstrates our experience in successfully delivering many websites over the last 17 years.
+There's more to it than this of course, but this process is derived from our experience in successfully delivering many websites over the last 17 years.

 When we build a new website for you we: